pococms/website/docs/technical-overview.md

 The `WWW` directory is called the [webroot](glossary.html#webroot) and it is where all output goes.
-To publish your site, you just need to get its directory tree onto a public web server.
+To publish your site, you just need to copy the webroot directory tree onto a public web server.

 The `.poco` directory contains all assets needed to build your site: themes, graphic assets, and so forth.